george-pearson/website-jekyll/_posts/2019-02-20-diamond-square-algorithm-cloud-images.md

 ---
 layout: post
 title:  "Diamond-square Algorithm Cloud Images"
-subtitle: "I show off some javascript code to make cool cloud images using the Diamond-square algorithm."
+subtitle: "I show off some JavaScript code to make cool cloud images using the Diamond-square algorithm."
 date:   2019-02-20 11:00:00 +0000
 ---

 The <a href="https://en.wikipedia.org/wiki/Diamond-square_algorithm" class="blue-link">Diamond-square algorithm (DSA)</a> is a popular method used to generate realistic <a href="https://en.wikipedia.org/wiki/Heightmap" class="blue-link">heightmaps</a> which resemble clouds, terrain and/or plasma.
-The javascript code below can be used to generate square cloud images of size <code class="highlighter-rouge">N = 2<sup>n</sup> + 1</code>.
+The JavaScript code below can be used to generate square cloud images of size <code class="highlighter-rouge">N = 2<sup>n</sup> + 1</code>.
 The images make great unique backgrounds (I have one on my phone!) and look rather pretty in my opinion.

 ```javascript
 var n = 9;